dereuromark/cakephp-file-storage/docs/Tutorials/Quick-Start.md

 Especially pay attention to the `conditions` key in the config array of the association.
 You must specify this here or File Storage won't be able to identify that kind of file properly.

-Either save it through the association along with your users save call or save it separate.
+Either save it through the association along with your users save call or save it separately.
 However, whatever you do, it is important that you set the `foreign_key` and `model` field for the associated file storage entity.

-If you don't specify the model field it will use the file storage table name by default and your has one association won't find it.
+If you don't specify the model field it will use the file storage table name by default and your "has one" association won't find it.

 Inside the `edit.php` template view file of your Users::edit action: